 Check out all the other fun and cultural tours and activities available from Hoi An using the button below.

 Other activities we highly recommend in Hoi An include a My Son tour, Marble Mountain, the Pottery Village, Cycle Tours and Food Tours.

 The Cookery Class I Picked and Enjoyed, Hoi An Eco Cooking Class

 My wife, kids and I had a fantastic morning and ate well.
-The kids were involved in every step of the class and particularly loved making rice paper and catching crabs, and of course eating their own creations.
+The kids were involved in every step of the class and particularly loved making rice paper and catching crabs, and of course, eating their own creations.
 We would highly recommend Hoi An Eco Cooking class to all food lovers visiting Hoi An, particularly with kids.
-We were not, in any way, influenced to write good reviews and we paid for this tour ourselves.
+It was great to get this class on our food and travel blog.